 about:config or a

 user.js file in the Firefox profile directory.
-That was too convenient for Mozilla removed it in Firefox 63.
+That was too convenient for regular end-users so Mozilla removed it's functionality in Firefox 63.
 There used to be several other preferences you could use, like

-app.update.auto, but that was a way too easy way to stop Firefox from trying to update when you're on a expensive shoe-string wireless Internet connection in a cabin somewhere so Mozilla removed that too.
-They introduced a small pop-up asking users to update instead of respecting their users wishes.
+app.update.auto, but that was a far too easy way to stop Firefox from trying to update when you're on a expensive shoe-string wireless Internet connection in a cabin somewhere so Mozilla disabled that too.
+They then introduced a small pop-up asking users to update instead of respecting their users wishes.

 Several websites claim that the "Update your Firefox to the latest in speed and privacy" nag-box can be disabled by setting

 false.
-That was true for a while, but it gave Firefox users too much control so Mozilla removed that option.
+That was true for a while, but it gave Firefox users too much control so Mozilla disabled that option.

 There is currently no way to disable the regular annoying "A new Firefox update is available" using regular Firefox settings.